neurophysics-cnrsthales/unsupervised-target/README.md

-# Unsupervised End-to-End Training with Bio-inspired Self-defined Target
+# Unsupervised End-to-End Training with a Self-defined Target

 In this work, we introduce a 'self-defined target' at the network's last layer to realize unsupervised end-to-end training.
 This target is defined by Winner-Take-All (WTA) selectivity combined with homeostasis mechanism.